RebeccaKessler/Machine_Learning/README.md

 We used GridSearchCV to go through the combinations of these parameters to find the best configuration for our logistic regression model.
 This method uses cross-validation to evaluate the performance of the model with each set of parameters.

-Surprisingly, the optimal parameters that are expected to provide the best accuracy for the model actually result in the same accuracy as the previous logistic regression model, which had no specified parameters.
+Surprisingly, the optimal parameters that are expected to provide the best accuracy for the model (C: 10, Class weights: None, Max iter: 100, Penalty: 12, Solver: liblinear, Tol: 0.0001) actually result in the same accuracy as the previous logistic regression model, which had no specified parameters, namely 45.1%.

 SAY WHY WE THINK THIS IS THE CASE